WLJSTeam/wljs-plugin-example-3/README.md

 - syntax checking and error handling at cells processing

 ## How to install
-1. Clone this repository to `<AppData>/wljs_packages` or paste github url to the settings menu
+1. Clone this repository to `<Documents>/WLJS Notebooks/Extensions`
+2. Make sure that the folder name matches `wljs-plugin-example-3`
-2. Restart WLJS App
+3. Restart WLJS App

 ## Example